LSchmidt-TUBS/ADSbDataParser/README.md

 	parsedTrajectories = javaADSbParserParallelMultiple(["./fileDir/flight_A.log"; "./fileDir/flight_B.log"; ...]);

 This function-call parses all trajectory-files contained in the folder-directory *'./fileDir/folderWithFilesToParse/'*.
-There shouldn't be any other files in the directory than trajectory-log-files, exept other directories, as the data parser will try to parse all files found in the specified directory:
+There shouldn't be any other files in the directory than trajectory-log-files, except other directories, as the data parser will try to parse all files found in the specified directory:

 	parsedTrajectories = javaADSbParserDirectory('./fileDir/folderWithFilesToParse/');

 The following function-calls plot the raw and parsed trajectory of struct parsedTrajectory.
 You may refer to the source code of these functions to learn more about the structure of the returned structs of parsed trajectories:

 	javaADSbParserPlot(parsedTrajectory);
 	javaADSbParserPlotCombined(parsedTrajectory);

 To interpolate the aircraft states of parsed trajectory before plotting, you may use the following function-calls (max. interpolation time-step: interpolationTimeStep [sec.]).
 In most cases (with default settings), regarding the plot-visualization, the interpolation only effects the horizontal path.

 	javaADSbParserPlot(parsedTrajectory, interpolationTimeStep);
 	javaADSbParserPlotCombined(parsedTrajectory, interpolationTimeStep);

 Interpolation of aircraft states (see removal of redundant samples):